volatility-labs/Fig-Nodes/README.md

 ```

 ## Changelog
+Oct 8, 2025
+  - Added ATRX filtering and calculation nodes
+  - Various bug fixes and minor improvements and code refactoring for better maintainability

 - Oct 7, 2025
   - Enhanced Polygon Universe node to allow for filtering of tickers based on volume, price change and other 1d OHLCV bar